jacobrask/node-upnp-device/README.md

 * Device and service descriptions.
 * SSDP notifications and replies.
 * Events, subscriptions and control actions.
-* MediaServer:1
- * ConnectionManager service.
+* MediaServer:1 device with ConnectionManager and ContentDirectory services.

 # Install